Bitwise operators - The Journey

 128 64 32 16 8 4 2 1

-The table above represents the chain of bit that we have.
-This table will be our guide through the bitwise word, before we continue just have look at the table and see if we sum up all the values we will have 255 - Which means it is the highest value of a bit.
+The table above represents the chain of bits that we have.
+This table will be our guide through the bitwise world.
+Before we continue, just have a look at the table and see that if we sum up all the values, we will have 255, which means it is the highest value of a bit.

-Nevertheless to achieve 255 all the bits on the table must be true ( 1 )
+Nevertheless, to achieve 255, all the bits in the table must be true (1).

 128 64 32 16 8 4 2 1 Result